-Student category Objective Policy Action 1.
-First Year students (all new students) Pre-entry - Retention to be promoted by ensuring compatibility between student's expectations of programmes/ and AOU and their actual experience. - Students will have access to accurate information concerning courses, programmes, financial considerations and support offered. - Student Affairs office to provide accurate information about programmes offered/courses and available student support services both academic and non-academic.
-This information and contact details needs to be clear and accessible on the website and marketing material. - Students shall receive all relevant information that will help them plan and make informed choices about future study. - Support should be available prior to study where problems are predicted. - Student affairs office to collect information on students at preentry (through a questionnaire "a" in the appendix- section B) to identify potentially academically at risk students with information collected to be available on SIS for use by the advisors and course coordinators.
-In addition, information on English level (based on OOPT results to

-Advising - Advisors and students to reflect on early signs of risk and sort out any difficulties All students will be assigned an academic advisor to provide academic support.
-One to one meetings to be held with academic advisor prior to semester start.
-All New students upon acceptance shall receive a customized letter from their respective advisor explaining his role and contact details. indicate language difficulty) to be available on SIS for use by the academic advisor and tutors.
+Objective Policy Action Pre-Entry • Retention to be promoted by ensuring compatibility between student's expectations of programmes/and AOU and their actual experience. • Students will have access to accurate information concerning courses, programmes, financial considerations and support offered.
+Student Affairs office to provide accurate information about programmes offered/courses and available student support services both academic and non- academic.
+This information and contact details needs to be clear and accessible on the website and marketing material. • Students shall receive all relevant information that will help them plan and make informed choices about future study. • Support should be available prior to study where problems are predicted.
+Student affairs office to collect information on students at pre-entry (through a questionnaire "a" in the appendix- section B) to identify potentially academically at risk students with information collected to be available on SIS for use by the advisors and course coordinators.
+In addition, information on English level (based on OOPT results to indicate language difficulty) to be available on SIS for use by the academic advisor and tutors.
+Student affairs office to collect and record in the SIS information on disability (disability declaration form) All New students upon acceptance shall receive a customized letter from their respective advisor explaining his role and contact details.
+Advising • Advisors and students to reflect on early signs of risk and sort out any difficulties.
+All students will be assigned an academic advisor to provide academic support. • One to one meetings to be held with academic advisor prior to semester start.
+Advisors to identify the student's preparedness for study and identify potential risk factors to success. • Students to be informed of the important role of the advisor, the various forms of assistance and the support services available to them.
+First year students to be offered a chance to enroll in Learning Communities (LC) that are peer assisted so as to facilitate the transition